Prepare for FY1 Guide by Specialty

 1. Download Microguide

-2. Get Induction app for easy contacts to other specialties
+2. Get Induction app for easy contact with other specialties

 3. Study smart – learn common infections for each organ system as stated above but don’t try to learn about absolutely every pathogen (it’s impossible)